tencent-ailab/Interformer/README.md

 python tools/extract_pocket_by_ligand.py examples/raw/pocket/ examples/ligand/ 1 && mv examples/raw/pocket/output/2qbr_pocket.pdb examples/pocket  # extract pocket
 ```

 1. Data should be saved as the following file structure and all of the files are required.
-(We have provided a prepared example data for demo in ``examples/``)

 Firstly the program wil locate files in `ligand/`, `pocket/` and `uff/` folders using the PDB ID retrieved from `Target` column in `demo_dock.csv`.